Mkattie pharmaceutical powder processing equipment logo

 Milling and transfer

-A continuous granulation system is a process line concept that combines controlled feeding, granulation and downstream handling for OSD manufacturing development.
+A continuous granulation system is a process-section concept that combines controlled feeding, granulation and downstream handling for OSD manufacturing development.

 Materials are metered continuously into the process, mixed or granulated under controlled conditions, then transferred to drying, cooling, milling or collection according to the process route.